lofeodo/multiview-invariance/README.md

 ### 1. `download_scenes.py` — Download ScanNet scenes

-Download specific scenes by ID, a range starting from scene 0, or all scenes.
+Download specific scenes by ID, a contiguous range, or all scenes. `--scenes`, `--upto`, and `--from` are mutually exclusive.

 ```bash
 # Download a specific set of scenes